Find answers below to common questions about how to work with CareSource.

 How soon will I know if my claim was paid?

-The majority of clean claims are processed within 30 days; we strive to process all claims received within 90 days.
+- All clean claims will be processed within 15 business days of receipt.
 Payment notification is made via Explanation of Payment (EOP).

 How do I check pended claims?

-- Claims status is one of many services available to our providers 24 hours a day through our secure Provider Portal.
-The pended claims report is another resource for claims status and it is sent biweekly.
+- Checking claim statuses is one of many services available to our providers 24 hours a day through our secure Provider Portal.
+The pended claims report is another resource for claim status and it is sent biweekly.

 Can I ever bill my CareSource patients?